Nedim Ökmen: Career

 Following his graduation from Istanbul University Ökmen was employed at the Ministry of Finance as an assistant financial inspector.
-After returning to Turkey in 1933 he continued to work at the ministry and became a financial inspector in 1935.
+After returning to Turkey in 1933 when he completed his studies in France he continued to work at the ministry and became a financial inspector in 1935.
 He began to serve as a chief inspector from 1945.
 His term ended in 1950 when he started his political career being a member of the Democrat Party.
 He was elected as a deputy from Maraş in the general election held on 14 May 1950. Ökmen was also elected to the Parliament in the general elections in 1954 and 1957 from Gaziantep.

 Cabinet posts

-Ökmen was appointed minister of agriculture to the second cabinet of Prime Minister Adnan Menderes on 10 March 1951 and was in office until 9 December 1954. Ökmen held the same post in the next cabinet between 1954 and 1955.
-Then he was minister of finance for one year from 1955 to 1956.
-He resigned from the post because of the conflicts with Menderes. Ökmen was again appointed minister of agriculture on 26 December 1957 and was in office until 27 May 1960 when the government was overthrown by a military coup.
+Ökmen was appointed minister of agriculture to the second cabinet of Prime Minister Adnan Menderes on 10 March 1951 and was in office until 9 December 1954. Ökmen held the same post in the next cabinet between 17 May 1954 and 1955.

+Ökmen was appointed minister of finance to the Menderes's new cabinet on 9 December 1955. Ökmen resigned from the post in 1956 due to his disagreements with Menderes.

+Ökmen was named as the minister of agriculture on 26 December 1957 and was in office until 27 May 1960 when the government was overthrown by a military coup.